 Despite Mohoebi’s denial, well-placed officials in the department confirmed that there was talk of a resignation, or attempted resignation, last week.
 Other sources close to Gwanya said he had not been entirely happy at the department in recent months.

 “That was an interesting word play,” she said.
+She added that the silence of minister Nkwinti’s office on the matter was deafening.

 In a statement last Friday Steyn said Gwanya had resigned following a report by auditor general Terence Nombembe.
 Mohoebi said that neither Nkwinti nor Gwanya are aware of what was described as a “damning report”.